I’m loving Ellen DeGeneres and Portia De Rossi’s ranch in the latest edition of Elle Decor, especially swooning over the leather and wood chairs.

 Have you seen this place?
-It’s gorgeous and very well done and open to the public to stay too, sweet!
+It’s gorgeous, very well done and open to the public to stay too, sweet!

-To wake up in a bedroom like this; Tunisian-style painted tall ceilings, a busy bright floor, large windows with light and breezy window coverings, of course nothing less would do, it is Southern Italy and you are staying at Francis Ford Coppola’s fifth and most luxurious hotel, Palazzo Margherita.
+To wake up in a bedroom like this; Tunisian-style painted tall ceilings, a busy bright floor, large windows with light and breezy window coverings, of course nothing less, it is Southern Italy and you are staying at Francis Ford Coppola’s fifth and most luxurious hotel, Palazzo Margherita.

-Then fly down the flight of stairs and you can’t miss that fabulous white murano glass chandelier and the railing’s real pretty too
+Then fly down the flight of stairs, you can’t miss the fabulous white murano glass chandelier and the railing’s real pretty too

 Then we’d meet for a drink at the bar, how cozy are we?
-Look up and there’s another pretty murano glass chandelier, another well done tile floor and the wallpaper, it works.
+Look up and there’s another pretty murano glass chandelier, look down, a pretty tile floor and the wallpaper, it works.